 The smoking pipes recovered included two styles of platform pipes as well as cigar- shaped tubular pipes.
 Other objects in the cache included items of carved bone, wood, fabric and various exotic materials including mica, quartz crystal, copper, flint and stone.
 When unearthed, the artifact cache was found in a fired clay crematory basin and most of the objects were thoroughly fragmented.
 It was Mills contention that the fracturing did not necessarily result from exposure to heat but that perhaps many of the objects had been killed or broken in some sort of ceremonial fashion prior to interment.
 Regardless of how they became to be in this condition the collection as it exists today is the result of literally years of careful restoration work.
 A second artifact cache containing nine intact pipes was found in a substructure of the mound about 3 feet above the original mound floor.
 Modern radio-carbon assays of material recovered by Mills in 1915 indicate that the mound was likely built late in the first century B.C., placing it in the earliest part of Hopewell occupation in the Scioto Valley.

 Platform pipes were a form common to the Hopewell period and for a relatively brief time thereafter.
 Typically they were fashioned from some sort of soft stone such as pipestone, steatite or chlorite.
 They are of simple basic construction, consisting of a smoking bowl carved as an integral part of an often thin, rectangular base or platform, which may range from flat to extremely curved when viewed from the side.
 The pipes are smoked from the end of the platform through a small drilled hole that intersects with a hole in the base of the bowl.
 These objects are found in two basic styles: animal effigy pipes where the smoking bowl is often carved to resemble some sort of animal entity and the plain or so-called monitor pipes for their resemblance to the Civil War iron-clad gun boat Monitor.
 As a note of interest, the smoking holes on effigy pipes are almost invariably located so that the smoker is looking directly into the animal entity’s face during use.
 Monitor pipes often have short, relatively simple, cylinder-shaped smoking bowls although many are tapered or flared or have some other sort of decorative detail.
 A variant of the monitor style is the tall bowl or tall stack pipe.
 These fit the over all description of a typical monitor style pipe but are made on an exaggerated scale with a larger platform and a bowl that can be several inches in height.
-Moderate examples of the “Tall Stack style are seen at the left.
-A125/62 has a curved platform base; A125/66 is the item with the flat platform base.
+A Moderate example of the “Tall Stack style is seen below.
+A125/62 has a curved platform base.

 Of the pipes recovered from Tremper Mound, about 60 were of the effigy type.
 These are particularly notable for their veristic or true-to-life renderings of the various birds and other animals from the Hopewell environment including raptors, water fowl, song birds, amphibians, carnivores and a host of other creatures common to forest and stream.
 It is often the case that the carvings are so delicate and so well executed that its possible to tell exactly which species of bird or toad is being portrayed or in the case of the river otter, one can actually count his nose whiskers and see the scales on the fish in his mouth.
 It should be noted that such detail was imparted to objects rarely exceeding three or four inches in length and achieved using tools absolutely primitive by any of todays standards.